karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 11 (2.8) - Distributed Cognition.md

 The paper references to a cockpit and not one individual component as the cockpit comprises of more than one cognitive component to remember speeds:

-1. Long-term memory: a library of configurations
+1. Long-term memory: a booklet of speeds
-2. Short-term memory: a specific configuration
+2. Short-term memory: pinned sheet from the booklet.
-3. Working memory: use of speed bugs on a dial
+3. Working memory: use of speed bugs on a speedometer
 4. Deliberation: the two pilots in the cockpit

 Each one of these components helps in remembering the speed of a plane by serving as an individual cognitive component in the cognitive system.